The Tikkun HaYam Team

 Born and raised in landlocked St. Louis, Ed’s passion for the marine environment can only be attributed to watching “The Undersea World of Jacques Cousteau” and reruns of “Sea Hunt” as a kid.
 When he was 16 years old, he asked his parents if he could learn to Scuba Dive.
 His mother’s response was: “If God meant for humans to be under water, He would have given us gills.”
 So it wasn’t until a hiking trip in the Sinai during his first year of Rabbinical studies, that Ed had a chance to snorkel at Sharm el-Sheik.
 There he heard the call of the Sirens.
-When he returned to the US to continues his studies in Cincinnati, he finally got his scuba certification.
+When he returned to the US to continue his studies in Cincinnati, he finally got his scuba certification.
 The Jewish tradition is filled with deep, spiritual teachings about water and the Sea, yet most Jews have not been exposed to this part of our heritage.
 Ed wants to show the wonders of the underwater world through Jewish eyes, while raising awareness about the myriad threats it faces.
 He believes that when Jews get involved in any issue, substantive change takes place.
 Tikkun HaYam was created in order to get the Jewish Community involved to Repair the Sea.

 Shayna Cohen is a PADI Master Scuba Diver Trainer, an SSI Century 100 Instructor, and #theseahugger.
-Born in Hawai’i, growing up snorkeling and freediving, it is no surprise that Shayna is a marine conservation maniac.
+Born in Hawai’i, growing up snorkeling and freediving, it is no surprise that Shayna is a marine conservation fanatic.
 She originally obtained her SCUBA certification to complete fisheries management research in Turks and Caicos.
 With a Bachelor's Degree in Biology from Grinnell College, Shayna spent some time sneaking marine conservation into her lesson plans as an educator before deciding that teaching SCUBA is the best way to create marine stewards.
 Before joining Tikkun HaYam in 2018, Shayna worked as a SCUBA instructor, dive guide, and Conservation Co-Coordinator at Rainbow Reef Dive Center in Key Largo.
 Shayna has shared the wonders of the underwater world with hundreds of divers, pulled hundreds of pounds of debris from the water, and volunteered her time and skills with numerous environmental organizations.